JaredlL/hotel-room-booking/Readme.md

 ### Azure Deployment

-Prerequisits - Azure Developer CLI (azd)
+Prerequisites - Azure Developer CLI (azd)

 The project is configured for Azure deployment via .NET Aspire.
 To deploy run: